ShadewG/discord-scheduler/README.md

 - 🌐 Support for timezone-specific scheduling
 - 🔇 No startup announcement when the bot goes online (silent operation)
 - 📝 Send manual messages to the channel with optional role mentions
+- 📓 Notion integration to track changes in databases

 ## Commands